coding-for-designers/Fall-2021-Syllabus/Activity—Local Website.md

 - [Horizontal Rule](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr)
 - [Tables](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics)
 - [Marquee](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee)

+**Tips:**
+- Think about your final website project as an archival endeavor.
+- This is only your first experiment, so document it well!
+- What information are you archiving on your site?
+Is it an index of your class projects?
+Your web inspiration?
+A list of things you want to learn or create?
+- Is it a list of your friends' websites?
+Books you've read this year or plan to read?
+- Is it a log of what you did each week in class?
+(This is a great way to retain information!)
+- Leave space for things you haven't made yet.
+For example, "What I learned in Week 2—_coming soon_"
+- Check out my [HTML demo page](https://github.com/meewgumi/Coding-For-Designers/blob/main/Code%20Demos/Week%201%20-%20HTML/html.htm) for examples of suggested HTML elements
+- If you're having problems with your code, run it through the [WHATWG Validator](https://whatwg.org/validator/)

 ## Share your work
 **Share a screenshot of your page on the Classroom Gallery!**